NunoEdgarGub1/tools-1/commandLineTools/README.md

 )
 ```

-To add your own command `plottrace`, you simply need to modify the èntry_points` variable by adding a line at the end, as such:
+To add your own command `plottrace`, you simply need to modify the `entry_points` variable by adding a line at the end, as such:
 ```
 entry_points='''
         [console_scripts]